tiffanymonroe/wdi-remote-gizmo/unit_1/w03d02/morning_exercise/README.md

 Narrow:
 ![cards in online shopping cole haan small example](https://i.imgur.com/LwYtndU.png)

-There are certain desired layout patterns: even spacing between shoe cards, The number of shoe cards wraps to another row if it doesn't fit the width.
-The cards are all the same size.
-The first and last element align with other elements on the page to provide uniformity and overal page layout cohesion.
+Here are some commonly desired layout patterns:
+- even spacing between cards
+- The number of cards wraps to another row if it doesn't fit the width
+- The cards are all the same size
+- The first and last element align with other elements on the page to provide uniformity and overal page layout cohesion.
 No matter the width, the cards behave in a certain way that is expected and generally desired.

 ### What We Are Building Today
 We will be building cards that just have a single letter on them.
 As we build we will learn about some properties of Flexbox and their behavoirs.